russmatney/bones/readme.md

 I want to pull over the patterns and the code, but leave most of the assets (or maybe leave some placeholders in place for help getting started.)

+## Structure

+The consumable portion of bones is in `addons/bones/*` - I've started pulling some ideas and helpers into `src/*` for things that are not production ready or otherwise don't work well across projects (like resources with random uids that get reset per project by godot :eyeroll:)